Alice Elliott

-Alice Elliott is a documentary filmmaker, director, writer, producer, advocate for people with disabilities, and a member of New Day Films, an educational film distribution cooperative.
-She is also an Associate Arts Professor and Area Head of Documentary Studies at NYU.
+Alice Elliott is an American documentary filmmaker.
+She is a director, writer, producer, advocate for people with disabilities, and a member of New Day Films, an educational film distribution cooperative.
+Formerly head of the NYU Documentary Area, she taught film and television production at New York University's Tisch School of the Arts.
 Elliott received a NY Emmy for Miracle on 42nd Street, and has been nominated for an Academy Award for The Collector of Bedford Street.
+She is best known as an ally of people with disabilities, creating a style of documentary storytelling that uses immersive, verite footage that reveals the intimate lives of the people in her films.

 Early career

 Elliott was an actress for over twenty years, appearing in two feature films, over 100 commercials, and had a 10-year recurring role on the ABC daytime drama, Loving.
 She has produced voiceovers for radio and television.
 Her writing includes work for the stage, television, and film.
-From 1994-2006 she taught as an adjunct professor at the NYU School of Continuing and Professional Studies while continuing to act and do voiceover work.
+From 1994 to 2006 she taught as an adjunct professor at the NYU School of Continuing and Professional Studies while continuing to act and do voiceover work.